mountolive/eltiempo/README.md

 The `eltiempo` CLI is an example of the use of the `gem`.
 In any case, as mentioned, you need to have the `TIEMPO_API_KEY` env variable set in your system.

-The help function for the `eltiempo` cli prompts the following:
+The help function for the `eltiempo` CLI prompts the following:

 ```
+$ eltiempo --help

      The "eltiempo" cli retrieves the temperature of any city in Barcelona.
      It can prompt today's temperature, average minimum and/or average maximum